Sport in Tasmania: Netball

 The Tasmanian Netball League (TNL) is the pinnacle of netball competition in the state, with teams like the Northern Hawks competing since 1993.
-The Tasmanian Wild team represents the state in the Australian Netball Championships.
+The Tasmania Wild team represents the state in the Australian Netball Championships.
 Netball Tasmania currently partners with the Collingwood Magpies to host some home games in Launceston and aims to establish its own team based in Hobart.
 CEO Aaron Pidgeon is discussing the licensing process with the Australian Netball League and emphasises the need to provide more opportunities for Australian players, including experienced players like Caitlin Bassett.

 Tasmania has demonstrated potential with the Tasmanian Magpies winning the Australian Netball League title in 2018.
 The success of other Tasmanian sports teams, such as the Hobart Hurricanes and the JackJumpers, indicates a supportive market for elite sports in the region.
 Netball in Tasmania has grown significantly, with the state actively seeking entry into the national Suncorp Super Netball league.
 Traditionally, the league has featured a maximum of eight Australian teams, but there are increasing calls for expansion.

 A partnership between Netball Australia, Netball Tasmania, and the Tasmanian Government will see the Melbourne Mavericks play Super Netball matches in Hobart in 2024.
 This partnership aims to enhance pathway programs and provide high-performance opportunities for Tasmanian athletes and coaches.